Torc Robotics: Defense and heavy equipment

-On-road Autonomous Vehicles
+On-road autonomous vehicles

-In 2015, Torc participated in a five-vehicle platoon test with the U.S. Federal Highway Administration’s Saxton Transportation Operations Laboratory.
-In July 2017, Torc registered with Washington state's Autonomous Vehicle Pilot Program and completed a 4,300-mile autonomous cross-country trip in Richmond, Virginia.
+Torc participated in a successful five-vehicle platoon test in 2015 with the U.S. Federal Highway Administration (FHWA)'s Saxton Transportation Operations Laboratory.
+The test was conducted on an inactive naval air base in Willow Grove, Pennsylvania.

+In July 2017, Torc was the first company that registered with Washington state's Autonomous Vehicle Pilot Program permit to perform a certified test with its self-driving car in Washington.